asaparova/llm-ieeg-reporting-framework/docs/reproduction_guide.md

 # Reproduction Guide

-This document describes how to reproduce the main thesis outputs for the project:
+This document describes how to reproduce the main outputs for the work:

-**Automatic Generation of Text-Based Summaries of Intracranial EEG Seizure Events Using Large Language Models (LLMs)**

-Author: **Azhar Saparova**
-Thesis: MSc Robotics, Nazarbayev University, 2026
+“Constraining the Language Model: A Schema-Validated Framework for Automated Structured Reporting of Intracranial EEG in Presurgical Epilepsy Evaluation.”

+Authors: **Azhar Saparova, Berdakh Abibullaev**

 ---